-To make successful cold calls you need to take the following 6 principles on-board:
+To make successful cold calls, you need to follow the following six principles:

 Look for what the other person is thinking and whether there is a real need for your product or service.
-Aim to qualify the need, the timeframe and confirm that the person you are communicating with has the authority to make a purchase.
+Aim to qualify the need and the time frame, and confirm that the person you are communicating with has the authority to make a purchase.

-If you would not buy what you have to offer, you should not be trying to sell it to sell it to anyone else.
-Let’s face it, if you can’t get excited, or you are embarrassed, why should anyone you’re dealing with feel any different?
+If you would not buy what you have to offer, you should not try to sell it to anyone else.
+Let’s face it—if you can’t get excited, or you are embarrassed, why should anyone you’re dealing with feel any different?

-The best times to call businesses that operate on a 9 to 5 business day is usually Tuesday and Thursday afternoons.
+The best times to call businesses that operate on a 9-to-5 business day are usually Tuesday and Thursday afternoons.
 I recommend blocking out these time slots in your calendar to ensure that your cold calling time is not squeezed out during busy weeks.

-Cold calling is often misunderstood because many of the people who make cold calls are not doing it properly.
-They are trying to sell rather than take the first step to develop a new relationship, and often lack integrity.
-However, cold calling done well is a very valuable activity for you, your business and the future customers you are connecting with.
+Cold calling is often misunderstood because many of the people who make cold calls are not doing it properly, should outsource it to experts, or support it with effective lead generation.
+However, cold calling done well is a very valuable activity for you, your business, and the future customers you are connecting with.